 First things first – what IS a Data Mill?

 A Data Mill is, in simple terms, a platform where data that has been made open is published, giving anyone the right to access or use it under an open government license.
 Now, if you have read my previous blog, you’ll be familiar with the term ‘open data’.
-If you haven’t, what are you still doing here?!
-It might be a good idea for you to have a quick look before you read on.

 Our philosophy at Exeter City futures is that when you unlock the power of city data and make it accessible to everyone, you create an ‘Analytical City’.
 This means using data and analytics to drive decision making, to help make a city healthier, more efficient, and sustainable.